SAP-samples/cap-local-development-workshop/exercises/03/README.md

 ### Explore the @requires and @restrict annotations with the Ex01Service

-In a previous exercise we [added a new service definition]; now we'll add some annotations to that to get a feel for how they work, but more importantly to see how the mocked strategy supports exactly what would be supported in production.
+In a previous exercise we [added a new service definition] in `srv/ex01-service.cds`; now we'll add some annotations to that to get a feel for how they work, but more importantly to see how the mocked strategy supports exactly what would be supported in production.

 #### Set up restrictions

-👉 Append annotation declarations to the `srv/ex01-service.cds` file so the entire content ends up looking like this:
+👉 Append a couple of annotation declarations to the `srv/ex01-service.cds` file so the entire content ends up looking like this:

 ```cds
 using { sap.capire.bookshop as my } from '../db/schema';